Centre for Rural Economy

 Background

 My research focuses on migration, particularly to regional and rural areas.
 I am interested in inequalities faced by migrants in the labour market and in other parts of everyday life.
-I have published extensively on rural development, rural migration and I’m also interested in research ethics and methodologies.
-I am an active member of various international research networks including the Trans-Atlantic Rural Research Network and the European Society for Rural Sociology (ESRS).
+I have published extensively on rural development, international migration and on research ethics and methodologies.
+I am an active member of various international research networks including the European Society for Rural Sociology (ESRS) and European Sociological Association.
 I am currently co-editor-in-chief of Sociologia Ruralis.
+I am an elected Fellow of the Academy of Social Sciences and a trustee of the Plunkett Foundation.

 My research is strongly oriented towards migration and I continue to conduct research with migrant communities in the UK.
-I have a practitioner background and prior to working in higher education I held various positions in the voluntary and community sector and within local government (Hastoe Housing Association, Suffolk County Council and the Workers' Educational Association).
-That experience included helping small and medium non-profit organisations to achieve core objectives including accessing funding and working with communities to stimulate social change.
-These various roles initiated my commitment to doing research that has social relevance and that objective continues to remain an important motivation for my work today.
+I have a practitioner background and prior to working in higher education I held various positions in the voluntary and community sector and within local government.
+I consistently collaborate with external partners including third sector organisations and local government.

 Google scholar: Click here.